top of page

 • Slowly begin to shuffle the knees outwards, making sure they stay in line with the hips

-• When you’ve reached a comfortable position, ensure each leg is at a 90-degree angle, with the soles of the feet in a straight line and toes pointing out to the sides
+• When you’ve reached a comfortable position, make sure each leg is at a 90-degree angle, with the soles of the feet in a straight line and toes pointing out to the sides

 • Gently bring the forearms down, ensuring that the elbows remain underneath the shoulders